tilznit/picoCTF2018/RSA.md

 # n = pq
 ```

-Googling for `RSA e=3` we can see that this is bad because if the plaintext message is smaller than 3^√n (cubed root of n) then a simple computation of 3^√c will recover the original message.
+Googling for `RSA e=3` we can see that this is bad because if the plaintext message is smaller than 3^√n (cubed root of n) then a simple computation of 3^√c will recover the original message (`e` is used in creating the public and private keys).

 I tried calculating the cubed root of c in python, but I ran into the [floating point error problem](https://en.wikipedia.org/wiki/Floating_point_error_mitigation) which reduces the accuracy of our cubed-root calculation.
 I found a cubed root calculator that handles large values as input online at [https://www.dcode.fr/cube-root](https://www.dcode.fr/cube-root).